CDN-Lab/adopy_eg/README.md

 # Working with ADOpy

-Making some changed to their existiing jupyter notebooks to understand how their method works
+We made a working copy of the Jupyter notebooks from ADOpy repository: https://github.com/adopy

+We are looking to first understand how ADO works and how we can implement it in our experiments